Rolland306/Flixster/README.md

 ### Notes

 Describe any challenges encountered while building the app.
-- When I tried adding dependencies to implement Glide transformations, the app kept giving me an error saying "Could not resolve all artifacts for configuration ':classpath'
+- When I tried adding dependencies to implement Glide transformations, the app kept giving me an error saying "Could not resolve all artifacts for configuration ':classpath'"

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing